BelindaMancaj/file-reader/README.md

 # file-reader
-Upload a file, display and filter it's data.
+Upload a file, display and filter its data.